 An export value is the information sent to a CGI application to identify a user-selected form field.
 You need to define an export value only if both of the following are true:

 The data is collected electronically in a database over a company intranet or the web.

 The data is different from the item designated by the form field, or the form field is a radio button.

 When defining export values, keep the following guidelines in mind:

 Use the default export value (Yes) to indicate that a check box or radio button has been selected.

-Enter an export value for dropdown lists boxes or list boxes only if you want the value to be different from the item listed—for example, to match the name of the form field in a database.
-The item selected in the dropdown list box or list box is used as the export value unless a different export value is explicitly entered in the Properties dialog box.
+Enter an export value for drop-down lists only if you want the value to be different from the item listed—for example, to match the name of the form field in a database.
+The item selected in the drop-down list is used as the export value unless a different export value is explicitly entered in the Properties dialog box.

 Related radio buttons must have exactly the same form field name but different export values.
 This ensures that the radio buttons toggle and that the correct values will be collected in the database.